 Ingredients You’ll Need

-• 1 teaspoon kosher salt: Enhances the flavor, balancing sweetness perfectly.
+• Kosher salt, 1 teaspoon: Enhances the sweetness and balances flavors perfectly.

-• 1 cup unsalted butter (2 sticks), at room temperature: Adds moisture and richness, helping the cake stay soft.
+• Unsalted butter, 1 cup at room temperature: Adds richness and moisture while helping the cake rise evenly.

-• 1 cup heavy cream: Adds moisture and a silky texture to the cake batter.
+• Heavy cream, 1 cup: Adds moisture and tenderness to the batter.

 How to Make Pound Cake with Strawberry Icing Recipe